 The JCC-WHI works with individuals and families of all ages and backgrounds to help them lead independent lives and enhance their quality of life.
 We achieve these goals through a wide variety of programs and services including case assistance provided by caring social workers, and entitlement assistance to access whatever help is available through various government or other agencies.

 Click Donate to help support vital social services.
 Please consider adding 3% to your donation to help defray the cost of PayPal processing.
+Please let us know if you’d like your donation to support a specific program.
 Thank you.

 The requests for help that we receive in our daily encounters at the office are very varied, and represent the cross-section of clients that we serve: